-Dogs with valid Forest Preserve District permits can enjoy Blackwell’s fully fenced off-leash area.
-Rules for the area, which is on the south side of Mack Road, are posted at the preserve.
+Dogs with valid Forest Preserve District permits can enjoy Blackwell’s fully fenced off-leash area, which is located on the south side of Mack Road.
+Rules for the area are posted at the preserve.
 Owners must have their dogs’ permits in their possession when in the off-leash area; dogs must be leashed in all other areas of the preserve.
-The area is open during regular preserve hours except on Mondays, when it opens at 9 a.m. after routine maintenance.
-Owners should call Visitor Services Monday through Friday between 8 a.m. and 4 p.m. at (630) 933-7248 for permit applications and information.
+The area is open during regular preserve hours; it is closed on Mondays until 9 a.m. for routine maintenance.
+Purchase a permit online or call Visitor Services Monday through Friday between 8 a.m. and 4 p.m. at (630) 933-7248.

 The Blackwell compass course on Mount Hoy challenges users to find their way through the outdoors with the aid of this classic navigational tool.
-Visitors may reserve supplies for the course by calling Mayslake Peabody Estate in Oakbrook at (630) 206-9586.
+Visitors may reserve supplies for the course by calling 630-933-7248.

 Tubing on Mount Hoy